mohan-chinnappan-n/cli-dx/jwt.md

-## How to use OAuth2.0 based JWT flow to login to a Salesforce org
+## How to use OAuth2.0 based JWT flow to login to a Salesforce org using DX

 - We need the following
     - server.key (private key)  aka jwt key file